 MADs, TRDs, and other mouthpiece devices for snoring or sleep apnea are regarded as Class II medical devices under the United States Food and Drug Administration (FDA).
 This implies that these devices present risk to users as they come in direct contact with the body.
 Because of this, the FDA controls the distribution and sale of these mouthpieces.

-These devices must undergo testing and be verified effective before the FDA clears them fit for users.
+These devices must undergo testing and be verified as effective before the FDA clears them to fit for users.
 Each anti-snoring mouthpiece you purchase should have a “cleared by FDA” tag.

 Do I require a prescription?